Knowledge Of Counsel

-Christopher Sullivan is a Knowledge lawyer, providing know-how and thought leadership support for the debt capital markets, securitisation and derivatives teams in London.
+Christopher Sullivan is a Knowledge Of Counsel, providing know-how and thought leadership support for the debt capital markets, securitisation and derivatives teams in London.
 Christopher provides bespoke training to clients and colleagues, identifies and comments on legal and industry developments, and helps to promote a culture of innovation and knowledge-sharing.

 Prior to joining the firm, Christopher was a transactional lawyer in the capital markets practice of a magic circle law firm in London, where he was seconded to the legal and transaction execution teams at two international investment banks.
 Christopher trained and qualified as an associate in 2005 in the mining finance group at a Canadian law firm in Toronto.